Political positions of Keir Starmer: Evolution to the centre

 Starmer succeeded Corbyn by winning the 2020 leadership election on a left-wing platform, pledging to uphold many of his predecessor's economic policies whilst working to end the issue of antisemitism within the party.
 In a January 2020 interview during his leadership campaign, Starmer described himself as a socialist, and stated in an opinion piece published by The Guardian the same month that his advocacy of socialism is motivated by "a burning desire to tackle inequality and injustice".

-As opposition leader, Starmer eventually moved Labour toward the political centre.
+As opposition leader, Starmer moved Labour toward the political centre.
 In an interview with the is Francis Elliott in December 2021, Starmer refused to characterise himself as a socialist, asking "What does that mean?"
 He added: "The Labour Party is a party that believes that we get the best from each other when we come together, collectively, and ensure that you know, we give people both opportunity and support as they needed."

 In 2023, Starmer removed the ten socialism-based pledges that he had made in the 2020 party leadership contest from his website, after having abandoned or rolled back on many of these, citing the COVID-19 pandemic and the economic situation as reasons for having to "adapt".
-Critics on the Labour left complained of being purged from the party under Starmer's leadership as he moved the party towards the centre.
+Critics on the Labour left complained of being purged from the party under Starmer's leadership.

 In the run-up to the 2024 general election, Starmer told the BBC: "I would describe myself as a socialist.
 I describe myself as a progressive.
 I'd describe myself as somebody who always puts the country first and party second."